Top 9 Must-try Hoi An Street Foods in 2019

 3. Quang Noodle (Mi Quang)

-Besides Cao Lau and Banh Mi Hoi An, tourists will definitely be recommended the unique noodle of the region which is Mi Quang, one of top 5 unique Vietnamese foods you should try.
+Besides the others street foods in Hoi An, tourists will definitely be recommended the unique noodle of the region which is Mi Quang, one of top 5 unique Vietnamese foods you should try.
 While the North and the South has Pho and Hu Tieu respectively, this type of noodle helps create the trinity of Vietnamese cuisine.

 The main ingredients are pork, shrimp, soup, noodle and vegetable, and yet it is still far from a complete bowl of Mi Quang.
 The difference between Mi Quang and Pho is that the broth (or soup) is usually strong flavor and only enough to make the noodle wet.
 When tasting Quang noodle, it is important to eat together with the rice crackers, herbs, and fried shallots.
 Extra spices like chili peppers, chili sauce, fish sauce can be added as well to customize your suitable flavors.

 4. Grilled pork (wrapped in rice paper with vegetables)